-The bachelor of Health Science program is designed to provide health care diploma students and graduates from recognized programs and institutions with the opportunity to obtain a bachelor's degree.
+The Bachelor of Health Science program provides health care diploma students and graduates from recognized programs and institutions with the opportunity to obtain a bachelor's degree.

 Each student's degree program plan reflects her/his previous education as it applies to the degree.

 As a practising Registered Massage Therapist, Susan Jenner found that the Bachelor of Health Science degree has allowed her to consider other paths within and outside of her profession.

 Students who plan to complete a credential through TRU-OL must complete and submit a Program Admission form.